 Andreas Martin

-A native of Frankfurt, Andreas Martin began his musical development with the study of the classical guitar under Prof. Dr. Mario Sicca at the Stuttgart Musikhochschule and under Ruggiero Chiesa at the Conservatorio di Musica Giuseppe Verdi in Milan.
+Andreas Martin, born in Frankfurt, began his musical training with classical guitar studies under Professor Mario Sicca at the Stuttgart Musikhochschule and under Ruggiero Chiesa at the Conservatorio di Musica Giuseppe Verdi in Milan.

-In addition to his musical interests, he also devoted himself to the study of English and Romance Languages and Literature and Philosophy at the University of Heidelberg.
+Alongside his musical education, he pursued studies in English and Romance Languages and Literature as well as Philosophy at the University of Heidelberg.

-A strong interest in Renaissance and Baroque music ultimately led him to one of the most renowned institutes for Early Music, the Schola Cantorum Basiliensis, where he took up the study of the lute with Eugen Dombois, Hopkinson Smith and Peter Croton.
-While in Basel, he also attended master classes given by such artists as Emma Kirkby, Anthony Rooley and Nigel North.
+His strong interest in Renaissance and Baroque music led him to the Schola Cantorum Basiliensis, one of the most respected institutes for Early Music.
+There he studied lute with Eugen Dombois, Hopkinson Smith and Peter Croton.
+During his time in Basel, he also attended masterclasses with Emma Kirkby, Anthony Rooley and Nigel North.

-An expert on the lute music of Johann Sebastian Bach, Martin has earned worldwide recognition for his recording Bach – Works for Lute on the Harmonia Mundi label, which is regarded as a benchmark performance among critics.
-His discography also includes the highly praised English Folksongs and Lutesongs, the fruit of a long collaboration with the countertenor Andreas Scholl.
+Recognised internationally as an expert on the lute music of Johann Sebastian Bach, Martin received critical acclaim for his recording Bach – Works for Lute on the Harmonia Mundi label, considered a benchmark interpretation.
+His discography also includes the highly praised English Folksongs and Lutesongs, created in long-standing collaboration with countertenor Andreas Scholl.

 The classical guitar, with its soft nylon strings and characteristic timbre, has become a symbol of chamber music, Spanish tradition, and concert repertoire.
 Its modern form was shaped by Antonio de Torres in the 19th century, setting the standard for the body, fan bracing, and the 65-centimeter scale length that are still used today.
 Instruments in this category open up a rich palette from the refined Romantic miniatures of Tárrega to the majestic concertos of Rodrigo.
 Here you will find guitars that preserve historical continuity and at the same time inspire new interpretations.